kyohei-shimada/link_to_only_valid_path/README.md

     <%= link_to_only_valid_path name, url, options %>

-This helper return a link tag if url is "http://...", "https://...", or valid routings, otherwise this helper return name.
+This helper return a link tag if url is "http://...", "https://...", or valid routings (by default), otherwise this helper return name.
 :examples

     <%= link_to_only_valid_path "Example1", "http://example.com" %>